Friday, June 12, 2026

 Step 1: Learn Opening Principles Before Any Moves

-Principles protect you when your opponent plays something you never prepped for, which, below 1200, happens every game.
+Principles protect you when your opponent plays something you never prepped for, which, below 1200, happens often.
 Spend the first 3-5 days here:

 • Control the center with pawns and active pieces (e4, e5, d4, d5).